JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_5.md

 However to grant it a revelatory status and some kind of celestial authorship, there are problems.
 Not the least of these is its error  content--some of which is so obvious that, after considering the mental astuteness elsewhere displayed, one has to acknowledge that inclusion of such error had to be deliberate.

 Why?
 One possible answer is to divert attention away from the revelation and to something of more immediate importance.
-What that could be is hinted at in the statement, "construct a new and appealing philosophy out of the enlarged and exquisitely integrated modern concepts of cosmic truth, universe beauty, and divine goodness."
+What that could be is hinted at in the statement, “construct a new and appealing philosophy out of the enlarged and exquisitely integrated modern concepts of cosmic truth, universe beauty, and divine goodness.”

 Currently there is an urgent need for not just one new philosophy but one for every race, nation, religion, faction, language--each and every barrier that divides us.
-And all such  philosophies have to be short, sharp, and simple, and based directly upon those revelatory concepts of "cosmic truth, universe beauty, and divine goodness."
+And all such  philosophies have to be short, sharp, and simple, and based directly upon those revelatory concepts of “cosmic truth, universe beauty, and divine goodness.”

 What a challenge!
 The new philosophies must not only be short, sharp, and simple, but also suited to the immediate needs of its recipients.